-This course provides a comprehensive review of equine behavior as it applies to training and management.
-We will review individual behaviors, such as body care and grooming, as well as group behaviors, including communication, play and social behavior.
+Understand basic feline behavior. • Introduce new cats to the same household without creating probgrooming, as well as group behaviors, including communication, play and social behavior.
 Emphasis will also be placed on the practical components of management, including proper handling, problem solving and the resolution of unwanted behaviors.